biologist79/ESPuino/README.md

-# Tonuino based on ESP32 with I2S-output
+# Tonuino based on ESP32 with I2S-DAC-support

 ## Disclaimer
-This is a fork of the popular [Tonuino-project](https://github.com/xfjx/TonUINO) which means, that it only shares the basic concept of controlling music-play by RFID-tags and buttons. **Said this I want to make clear, that the code-basis is completely different**.
+This is a **fork** of the popular [Tonuino-project](https://github.com/xfjx/TonUINO) which means, that it only shares the basic concept of controlling music-play by RFID-tags and buttons. **Said this I want to make clear, that the code-basis is completely different**.
 So there might be features, that are supported by my fork whereas others are missing or implemented different.
 For sure both share that it's non-profit, DIY and developed on [Arduino](https://www.arduino.cc/.

 **Please note: This project is still under development.
 So it's not yet feature-complete (e.g. webinterface is missing).**